SanjanaGeggalapally/SwarmOps/documentation/administrator/rbac.md

 ## Overview

 RBAC in SwarmOps empowers administrators to control access to sensitive resources and operations within the Docker Swarm cluster.
-By utilizing roles such as **Admin** and **Superadmin**, it ensures that permissions are tailored to user responsibilities, fostering security and preventing unauthorized actions.
+By utilizing roles such as **User**, **Admin**, and **Superadmin**, it ensures that permissions are tailored to user responsibilities, fostering security and preventing unauthorized actions.

 ---

 ## Key Features

 1. **Role Definition**:
-   - Roles such as **Admin** and **Superadmin** determine the scope of permissions within the application.
+   - Roles such as **User**, **Admin**, and **Superadmin** determine the scope of permissions within the application.

 2. **Granular Access Control**:
    - Permissions are assigned based on roles, ensuring users can only perform actions relevant to their responsibilities.